Garland Bros., Plant City, FL

-Garland's lures are famous because they introduced a novel feature in plug design.
+Garland Bros cork-head lures are famous because they introduced a novel feature in plug design by using cork as part of the lure body.
 The front one-quarter of the lure is made of cork and over-painted.
 The darter style Cork-Head Frog and the bulbous Cork-Head Minnow shown below are the two variations seen with this feature.
 Garland made these lures in the early 1930's.
-These lures typically have painted tack eyes.
+The darter style lures have painted eyes and the minnow lures have painted tack eyes.
 In the late 1930's, Garland also made a number of other wooden lures that did not have the cork heads and had painted eyes.
+Garland is considered one of the great Central Florida Lure Makers.

 The GARLAND CORK-HEAD Lures